chenchaoyi/bluecat/README.md

 ```

 #### `setSessionRules(rules)`
 Set extra session rules other than cookie.
-Some RESTful APIs defines their own session rules, you can set such rule to the bluecat service object, so you don't have to deal with it before sending every single HTTP request.
+Some RESTful APIs defines their own session rules, you can set such rules to the bluecat service object, so you don't have to deal with it before sending every single HTTP request.

 ```javascript
 var Bluecat = require('bluecat');